 The films ends with Varsi's young 10 year old brother talking to his friend that anyone over--------

 Talk about reducto ad absurdum the movie was nominated for an Academy Award for Best Film Editing and over the years has become a cult classic of the counter culture era.

 The link below is to Roger Ebert's review of the film when it came out.
 It is very insightful and although he rated it just two stars which kind of made sense at the time.
 I think he, like anyone who heard about it, had no idea how the film would actually be accepted by its target audience.

-So you have read of my five forgotten films and the effects each had.
+So you have read of my five forgotten films and the affects each had.
 I don't expect everyone to agree with the films, or some of my comments especially on the last film.
 However, these five reflected the pulse of the United States at a period of time when as Bob Dylan would sing: